ks982579/survival-guides/computers/languages/javascript/react/CompleteGuide.md

 ### Lesson 202: Handling the "was touched" state

-Now, back to the blatent lie we tell ourselves that our form is valid from the start.
+Now, back to the blatant lie we tell ourselves that our form is valid from the start.
 It may seem harmless, but incorrect logic always has a way of creating issues at some point.
 Think of a `useEffect` that does something when the input is valid, like makes a call to the database to check if an email exists.
 That will now run as soon as the application starts because of the incorrect state.

 We will create another state to determine if the user has entered any input.
 We can then create our own validation variable that is the value of both the `!enteredNameIsValid && enteredNameTouched`.
 Then, we can use that Boolean value throughout the rest of our component.